-Whether it’s hassle-free file storage or neat synchronization or deep integration with G-Suite of apps, and Maps, Google Drive has got you fully covered.
-Couple that with the 15 GB free storage (shared across Gmail, Drive, and Google Photos) and it becomes really hard to beat Google’s feature-rich cloud-storage service.
+Whether it’s hassle-free file storage, neat synchronization, deep integration with G-Suite of apps, and Maps, Google Drive has fully covered.
+Couple that with the 15 GB of free storage (shared across Gmail, Drive, and Google Photos) and it becomes hard to beat Google’s feature-rich cloud-storage service.
 It’s been a while since I started using Drive for file storage and I must say that the cloud service has lived up to my expectation.
 Having explored all the goodies that the cloud storage service has to offer, I have lined up an extensive roster of 20 Google Drive tips and tricks which you would love to master.

 Google Drive is as popular on mobile devices as it is on the web.
 So, it’s apt to include tips for both platforms.
 Keeping in mind customization, the roundup also features hacks that let you either fill up the void or fine-tune preferences in sync with your workflow.
 Enough talk, let’s get started!

 When you are creating a Google Docs file, you can use Google’s in-built speech-to-text system to type using your voice.
 It works surprisingly well, too.
 Even better, the speech recognition tool can also understand commands such as “newline” and “period”, and it responds to them by creating a new line, or by inserting a period into the text.

 Unfortunately, this feature doesn’t work on Safari (because Safari doesn’t support WebRTC), but it works on most major browsers, including Google Chrome, Firefox, Edge, etc. To use Voice Typing, you simply have to go to Tools -> Voice Typing in a Google Docs file.